microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 ![image](./img/repl9.png)

-Under *Migration Tools* you should know see that 2 Server are beeing repölicated.
+Under *Migration Tools* you should know see that 2 Server are beeing replicated.
 Click on *Overview* to see more details.

 ![image](./img/repl10.png)

 Select *Replicating Machines* from the navigation pane on the left.
 You should now see the 2 servers and their status.

+> [!IMPORTANT]
+> Please note that the initial replication might take some time.
+Within the MicroHack environment it should not take longer than 30 minutes.

 ![image](./img/repl11.png)